nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 There are a lot of ways to simulate human intelligence, and some methods are more intelligent than others.
 AI raises questions on the philosophical spectrum, like ‘What is intelligence?’, ‘How do we measure intelligence?’
 AI also gives a lot of fuel for ethical discussions like:

-- Should AI driven machine be a legal entity?
+- Should AI driven machine learning be a legal entity?

 - How do we prevent AI machines to kill human life, since AI machines will be ‘smarter’ than human intelligence ever will be.